51. SainSmart Relay Board Setup

 The big advantage of the SainSmart boards over the LedWiz and PacLed

-controllers is that SainSmart boards can handle a lot of power,
+controllers is that SainSmart boards can directly control high-power

 The SainSmart boards are most attractive if you only plan on a

 relatively small set of feedback devices, and all of them are

 mechanical.
 If that describes your needs, these boards are a good